travelgateX/documentation-site/content/legacy/docs/hotel-push/FAQ.md

 To control these three values when you are notifying availability you have RestrictionStatus/Status and RestrictionStatus/Restriction.
 Status indicates the action to do Open or Close.
 Then the restriction indicates which of the internal booleans are set.
-If restriction is not present all booleans are set.
+If restriction is not present, all booleans are set.
 For example:

-If you want to sell a product.
-The first needed thing to do is Open all bits.
+If you want to sell a product, the first needed thing to do is Open all bits.
 This is possible doing:

 Send Status=Open, without Restriction.